-You probably already have many thoughts and ideas on why having a gym in your own home would be awesome.
-Let me see if I can add some reasons to your list as someone who’s been lifting at home for a while now.
+You probably already have dozens of thoughts and ideas on why having a gym in your own home would be awesome.
+As someone who has been lifting at home for some time now, let me see if I can add some reasons to your list.

 - More Time – You get a lot of lost time back when you start working out at home.
 There is no more driving to and from the gym, and no more traffic.
-There is no having to deal with (insert adjective) locker rooms before and after your workout.
-There is no more standing around waiting for that clown to stop bicep curling in the squat rack.
-You know, the place you want to actually do squats.
+There is no having to deal with those (insert adjective) locker rooms after your workout.
+There is no more standing around waiting for that clown to stop doing bicep curls in the squat rack.
+You know, that metal thing with safeties that are meant for squats.

-- Maybe Even More Time! – Your overall time commitment needed to work out goes down so much that you may be able to do your workout at an entirely different, more convenient time of the day for you, thereby freeing up even more time for other stuff.
-You also won’t have to schedule your workout around peak times at the gym.
-If 6 am is good for you, you can do that.
-7 pm look better?
-It’s not a peak time in your own garage.
+- Maybe Even More Time! – Your total time commitment needed to train goes down so much that you may be able to do your workout at an entirely different, more convenient time of the day for you, thereby freeing up even more time for other stuff.
+You also won’t have to schedule your training around the peak times at the gym.
+If 6am is good for you then by all means train at 6am.
+7pm look better?
+It’s not a peak time in your own gym.

-- Money – As I mentioned previously, the money you ultimately save in gym dues is insane.
-Again, I’ve already paid for all the equipment we have here at the house with saved gym dues money.
-Full size rack, multiple bars, 400 pounds in bumpers, dumbbells, kettlebells, resistance bands, a commercial adjustable bench, and even flooring… all paid for already in under two years.
+- Money – As mentioned previously, the cash you ultimately save in gym dues is insane.
+I’ve already paid for all the equipment we have here at the house with saved gym dues money – a full sized rack, multiple bars, 400 pounds in bumpers, dumbbells, kettlebells, resistance bands, a commercial adjustable bench, and even flooring… all paid for in a couple years.
 At this point, every month I don’t buy something new is found money.

 - Music – Don’t laugh, you’ll see.
 No more (pardon my language) shitty, repetitive (Black Eyed Peas, anyone) pop music playing over the sound system.
-Pick your own music, turn it up, and no headphones required.
+Pick your own music to train to, turn it up, and no headphones required.

 - Convenience – This goes hand in hand with the first reason I gave, time.
-Your gym is a couple steps away from you anytime you’re at home.
-Walk thru the garage door and there it is, waiting for you.
-Get the urge to lift, go for it.
-No waiting, no driving, just walk right in and lift.
+Your gym is a couple steps away from your living room.
+Simply walk thru the garage door and there it is, waiting for you.
+Got the urge to lift?
+Go for it!
+There’s no waiting and no driving; just walk right in and lift.